brendonfish/track-face-python/README.md

 # track-face-python
-Detect and track faces appears in target area, capture the face to face recognition API
+Detect and track faces appears in target area, Capture the face image, and send it to face recognition API